-Flights have been booked to and from Gatwick airport in London with EasyJet.
+Flights have been booked to and from Heathrow airport in London with British Airways.

-Accommodation will be at the Aletto Hotel Kudamm.
+Accommodation will be at the Holiday Inn Express Berlin - Alexanderplatz.

 Please note: you will be sharing a room with another student of the same sex.

-The visit will be led by members of the Alumni and Global Recruitment and Admissions Teams, and you will be joined throughout the trip by various members of University staff.
+The visit will be led by members of the Development and College Events Teams, and you will be joined throughout the trip by various members of University staff.
 The visit will be subject to normal University risk assessments and regulations.

-You are required to attend all of the programme activities as representatives of the University.
+You are required to attend all the programme activities as representatives of the University.

-This programme is open to all full-time, undergraduate University of Westminster students at the time of the trip.
+You must be enrolled as an undergraduate University of Westminster student at the time of this trip.